-- Based on the methods outlined in the introduction, the author is of the opinion that to date all KPI's have been met and work continues to progress as planned and as detailed in the following review by work zone.
-The status of the current work zones is summarised in Table 1 and mapped in Figure 1. - As outlined in Monitoring Report Two (refer Page 2) and in accordance with the BRP (2018), the focus in 2021 has consisted of: - Ensuring that the maintenance of all zones worked to date is conducted in a planned and timely manner to prevent regression.
+- ➤ Based on the methods outlined in the introduction, the author is of the opinion that to date all KPI's have been met and work continues to progress as planned and as detailed in the following review by work zone.
+The status of the current work zones is summarised in Table 1 and mapped in Figure 1. - As outlined in Monitoring Report Two (refer Page 2) and in accordance with the BRP (2018), the focus in 2021 has consisted of: - o Ensuring that the maintenance of all zones worked to date is conducted in a planned and timely manner to prevent regression.
 Work comprised regular spot sprays within the completed northern and eastern zones adjacent to the main pit (n2, n3, e5) and in particular, zone w4 adjacent to the quarry access road.
 Zone w4 is a challenging and labour-intensive zone with difficult terrain and vigorous exotic and native vines.
 Maintenance costs are minimised due to the proximity of the northern and eastern zones, as outlined in the BRP (Dawson, 2018). - Primary works in Core Koala Habitat (CEG,2006) zone e1.
 As at the end of December 2021, primary works in this 7.8ha zone are 95% complete.
-Follow-up will continue into Year Four. - > It is anticipated that by the end of Report Four (2022) the following will be achieved: - Regular maintenance of the completed northern and eastern zones adjacent to the main pit (n2, n3, e5) and adjacent to the quarry access road (w4) to prevent regression. - Regular follow-up of recently completed zone e1. - The continued presence of koalas was confirmed with two sightings this year (zone s1 and e5, refer Figure 1).
-Regeneration of primary koala food species Forest Red Gum (Eucalyptus tereticornis) and Tallowwood (E. microcorys) in addition to a suite of secondary species (E. amplifolia, E. acmenoides, E. grandis, Lophostemon confertus) post weed control and targeting of selected rainforest pioneers is evident within the koala habitat zones (n2, n3, e5, e1). - The key environmental factor in Year Three was the ongoing extended dry period, broken by a La Nina event towards the end of the year.
-This was beneficial in terms of the reduced frequency of follow-up and maintenance spot sprays required in 2019 - 2021 and has contributed to zone e2 primary works commencing ahead of schedule in 2022. - Work additional to the activities outlined in the BRP is required from time to time, for example, maintenance spot sprays of the quarry access road verge (approx. 1 km) and newly constructed fence lines (zone s1/s2).
+Follow-up will continue into Year Four. - > It is anticipated that by the end of Report Four (2022) the following will be achieved: - Regular maintenance of the completed northern and eastern zones adjacent to the main pit (n2, n3, e5) and adjacent to the quarry access road (w4) to prevent regression. - Regular follow-up of recently completed zone e1. - O Commencement of primary works in Core Koala Habitat (CEG,2006) zone e2, which was scheduled to commence in Year Five in the BRP (2018).
+However, the continuing extended dry period has contributed to this zone commencing ahead of schedule (see key environmental factors below). - ➤ The continued presence of koalas was confirmed with two sightings this year (zone s1 and e5, refer Figure 1).
+Regeneration of primary koala food species Forest Red Gum (Eucalyptus tereticornis) and Tallowwood (E. microcorys) in addition to a suite of secondary species (E. amplifolia, E. acmenoides, E. grandis, Lophostemon confertus) post weed control and targeting of selected rainforest pioneers is evident within the koala habitat zones (n2, n3, e5, e1). - ➤ The key environmental factor in Year Three was the ongoing extended dry period, broken by a La Nina event towards the end of the year.
+This was beneficial in terms of the reduced frequency of follow-up and maintenance spot sprays required in 2019 2021 and has contributed to zone e2 primary works commencing ahead of schedule in 2022. - ➤ Work additional to the activities outlined in the BRP is required from time to time, for example, maintenance spot sprays of the quarry access road verge (approx. 1 km) and newly constructed fence lines (zone s1/s2).

 - The listed Threatened Species Native Guava (Rhodomyrtus psidioides) was observed fruiting in zone n2.
-A sample was sent to the Royal Botanic Gardens but was deemed immature (memory), personal communication, 8/11/2021). - > Approximately 20 Rusty Figs (Ficus rubignosa) were planted in zone w4 to assist with stabilising the steep slope of boulders in the future.
+A sample was sent to the Royal Botanic Gardens but was deemed immature (personal communication, 8/11/2021). - > Approximately 20 Rusty Figs (Ficus rubignosa) were planted in zone w4 to assist with stabilising the steep slope of boulders in the future.